 which conveniently works with

-to generate a back key press, causing Firefox to go back when pressed.
+to generate a back key press, causing Firefox to navigate back when pressed.

 Web Browser: Firefox